-New survey: Tell us what you think about the new guidelines on the introduction of peanuts to babies
+New guidelines for the introduction of peanut to babies

 The guidelines represent a dramatic shift from previous advice to parents and caregivers regarding the introduction of peanut in a child’s diet.
 It is critical that health providers including allergists, pediatricians, and general practitioners share consistent information, based on the recommendations, so that parents can make an informed decision.